workshopbutler/developer-portal/docs/api/index.md

 Returns the list of all your evaluations.
 The evaluations are returned sorted by creation date, with the most recent evaluations appearing last.

-!!! warning
-    This method is available only for trainer's accounts.
-The owners of knowledge brand and training company accounts will get `403 Forbidden` response.

 **URI Parameters**

 | Name | Type | Default | Description |